0xnirmal/Food-Pictures-to-Predict-Yelp-Score/README.md

 # Food: It’s all about presentation?
 A deep learning approach to predicting Yelp ratings using photos of food

 ## Nirmal Krishnan

-## May 5, 2018

-## This markdown was scraped from the report.pdf using http://pdf2md.morethan.io/.
+### This markdown was scraped from the report.pdf using http://pdf2md.morethan.io/.
 See report.pdf for figures and proper formatting

 ## Abstract